-Since 2007 he is main curator of Milan architecture gallery, SpazioFMG per l’Architettura.
+Between 2007 and 2017 he is main curator of Milan architecture gallery, SpazioFMG per l’Architettura.

 Between 2009 and 2014, he runs together with architect Anna Barbara and Frigoriferi Milanesi, viapiranesi, multidisciplinary studio for curatorship, consulting, strategic design, editorial services and project development within contemporary architecture and design.

 In 2010 he’s been appointed curator of the Italian Pavilion at XII International Architecture Exhibition in Venice where he presented, AILATI.
 Reflections from the Future.

 Since 2012 he’s a member of Member of “Consiglio Superiore dei Beni Culturali e Paesaggistici”, advisory board of the Italian Ministry of Culture.

 Among acknowledgements for his activities, research and critique: 2006 Ernesto N. Rogers Award by the10th International Architecture Exhibition, Jean Tschumi Prize within 2008 UIA Congress and “Academic of Merit” by Perugia Academy of Arts (2016).